 Distracted Driving Behaviors:

-- Of the 512 respondents driving an average of one to two hours per day, the reported use of cell phones for talking, texting and other applications was: 30 percent ranged from sometimes to frequently, 53 percent rarely and 17 percent never.
+- Of the 512 respondents driving an average of one to two hours per day, 30 percent reported use of a cell phone ‘sometimes to frequently’ for talking, texting and other applications

-- 31 percent of respondents feel obliged to take a work-related call while driving.
+- 31 percent of respondents felt obliged to take a work-related call while driving

 For more information Contact Us